AsukaCHikaru/blog/src/contents/deploying-react-app-on-gae/deploying-react-app-on-gae.md

       "start": "serve -l 8080 -s build"
     }

-You need to configure app.yaml too, but I think many resources is talking about how to do it.
+You need to configure app.yaml too, but I think there are many resources  talking about how to do it.

 I hope this helps!